-The expense recognised in the year from equity settled share based payments was £nil (2009: £12k) in respect of 600,000 share options granted on 21 December 2007, and this completes the charges in respect of the issue of those options.
-The fair value of the share options granted in 2007 was determined by the Black-Scholes pricing model.
+The fair value of the share options granted on 18 January 2012 was determined by the Black-Scholes pricing model at £21k and this will be recognised on a straight line basis over the three year vesting period.
 The key assumptions used were the share price at the date of issue, the strike price of the options, life of the options, historic volatility and benchmarking other AIM listed companies.